Hillary Clinton supporters

 Facts don't matter?

 Hillary progressives seem immune to most of these facts and figures.
 Regardless of what the polls say, they are sure that Hillary is the stronger candidate and that she can best trump Trump.
-They also seem certain that Bernie is too socialistic for this capitalist country, and therefore he would get slaughtered, just like George McGovern, the anti-Vietnam liberal in 1972.
+They also seem certain that Bernie is too socialistic for this capitalist country, and therefore, he would get slaughtered, just like George McGovern, the anti-Vietnam liberal, in 1972.

 But what if these polls do matter?
 What if Hillary really is the weaker candidate?
 What if Trump is able to successfully label her as the candidate of Wall Street?

 We already hear the rumblings from the Hillary camp.
-They will blame Bernie and his idealistic supporters for weakening her in the primaries.
+They will blame Bernie and his ideological supporters for weakening her in the primaries.
 They will claim that he provided Trump with all the ammunition needed.
 And, they will blame young Bernie people for not voting in large enough numbers for Hillary.

 But should this nightmare afflict us, Hillary progressives will have great difficulty explaining to others, and to themselves, why they did not back the most progressive and most electable candidate.